nalinda05kl/IMDb_Yelp_Amazon_review_analysis/README.md

+### Effects of Domain Specificity of Cumtomer Reviews on the Model Performance.

 Please see the following information about the notebooks included in the capstone project:

 This poject was done in order to find the dependency of selected model's performance on reviews from different service providers (Yelp, Amazon & IMDb).
 I wanted to find whether a selected model's performance depend on the company when classifing good and bad reviews.
 Because, human beings have certain common properties when giving a good comment or a bad comment disreguard of the company they refer to.
 Main objective of this project is to find how relaiable a traind model on the reviews 1).
 Traind on mixed reviews, 2).
 Trained on company specific reviews.
 More details can be found in Project_Report.pdf frile.